-United Spinal Association member employee and wheelchair user, David Heard, filed a lawsuit Thursday against Statue Cruises, LLC, for its failure to provide safe and lawful ferry access for wheelchair users, thereby violating the Americans with Disabilities Act and the New York State and New York City Human Rights Laws.
+United Spinal Association member employee and wheelchair user, David Heard, filed a lawsuit Thursday against Statue Cruises, LLC, for its failure to provide safe and lawful ferry access for wheelchair users wishing to visit the Statue of Liberty, thereby violating the Americans with Disabilities Act and the New York State and New York City Human Rights Laws.

 Wheelchair using tourists from all over the world are among the 4.2 million people who visit the Statue of Liberty every year.

 The complaint states, “Tens of thousands of disabled Americans who depend on wheelchairs for mobility – including many military veterans who were disabled in the service of this country – cannot easily visit the Statue of Liberty or Ellis Island, because defendant Statue Cruises, LLC (“Statue Cruises”), which holds the exclusive right to operate ferry boats to the Statue of Liberty and Ellis Island, does not make its ferry boats accessible for wheelchair users.”

 United Spinal President and CEO, James Weisman, sent a letter last December to the National Park Service that described significant and dangerous problems regarding wheelchair accessibility on the ferry and requested appropriate changes be made in order to comply with the law.

 These problems included transition plates and ramps that are at an unlawful slope, gangways that are too narrow with unlawful handrails and restrooms that are inaccessible and unusable.